-Students must maintain an annual grade point average of 2.00 and earn a passing grade in each required course in their professional program to remain in good academic standing.
+Students must maintain an annual grade point average of 2.00 and earn a passing grade in each required course to remain in good academic standing.

-Students who have an “F/WF” course grade at the end of a quarter must resolve the failure prior to advancing in the program.
+Students who have an “F” course grade at the end of a quarter must resolve the failure prior to advancing in the program.

-If the student does not meet the criteria for satisfactory academic performance at the end of the extended program year, he/she will be dismissed.
+If the student does not meet the criteria for satisfactory academic performance at the end of the extended program year, the student will be dismissed.

-If a student earns a grade of "F/WF" in one or more required courses, the student is notified, in writing that he/she is being placed on academic probation for their next academic quarter.
+If a student earns a grade of "F" in one or more required courses, the student is notified, in writing that the individual is being placed on academic probation for the next academic quarter.
 Probation represents notice that continued inadequate academic performance may result in dismissal from the program and the College.
 A student placed on academic probation is prohibited from:

 - Holding an office in a class, student association, fraternal, or any other student organization.

 - Participating in off-campus professional meetings and activities beyond program or course requirements during the academic year.

 If the student earns an "F" in four or more courses overall, and/ or fails a repeated course, the student will be dismissed from the College.
 The dismissal is based on the determination by the Committee that the student has not satisfactorily demonstrated that the individual possesses the aptitude to successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the program.